spider-rs/spider/spider/README.md

 1. `cookies`: Enables cookies storing and setting to use for request.
 1. `real_browser`: Enables the ability to bypass protected pages.
 1. `cron`: Enables the ability to start cron jobs for the website.
+1. `spoof`: Spoof HTTP headers for the request.
 1. `openai`: Enables OpenAI to generate dynamic browser executable scripts.
 Make sure to use the env var `OPENAI_API_KEY`.
 1. `smart`: Enables smart mode.
 This runs request as HTTP until JavaScript rendering is needed.
 This avoids sending multiple network request by re-using the content.
 1. `encoding`: Enables handling the content with different encodings like Shift_JIS.